cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 # Introduction

-COSE defined detached payloads in Section 2 of {{-RFC9052}}, using `nil` as the payload.
+COSE defined detached payloads in Section 2 of {{-COSE}}, using `nil` as the payload.
 In order to verify a signature over a detached payload, the verifier must have access to the payload content.
 Storing a hash of the content allows for small signature envelopes, that are easy to transport and verify independently.

 Additional hints in the protected header ensure cryptographic agility for the hashing & signing algorithms, and discoverability for the original content which could be prohibitively large to move over a network.

-When producing COSE_sign1 with remote signing services, such as a signing api exposed over HTTPS and backed by an HSM, the "ToBeSigned" bytes as described in Section 4.4 of RFC 9052 need to be transmitted to the HSM in order to be signed.
+When producing COSE_sign1 with remote signing services, such as a signing api exposed over HTTPS and backed by an HSM, the "ToBeSigned" bytes as described in {{Section 4.4 of RFC9052}} need to be transmitted to the HSM in order to be signed.

 Some signature algorithms such as ES256 or ES384 allow the "ToBeSigned" to be hashed on the client and sent to the server along with metadata in order to produce a signature.